 Ignorance isn’t bliss!
 Learn how this event will alter the way you currently spend and save.
-If there’ll be additional or increased expenses, you’ll need to be acutely aware of their type and cost.
+If there will be additional or increased expenses, you’ll need to be acutely aware of their type and cost.
 More gas for a longer commute?
 Diapers or daycare for a baby?
 The last thing you want is to be hit with a big, unexpected expenditure after you worked out a feasible money management plan.

-Now you need to put your PLAN into action.
+Now you need to put your plan into action.
 Because you’ve completed the first two steps, you should have everything necessary to smoothly transition from old to new.
 Plug the revised numbers into your budget.
 Are you over or under?
-You may have to modify spending habits, reduce expenses, or even sell assets to meet the needs of the pending change in circumstance.
+You may have to modify spending habits, reduce expenses or even sell assets to meet the needs of the pending change in circumstance.

 Other action items may include opening a savings or investment account, adjusting tax deductions or exemptions, obtaining or modifying insurance coverage, or meeting with a financial professional for long-term planning.